Faster quantum and classical SDP approximations for quadratic binary optimization: Introduction

-This interpretation points the way to another key component to obtaining speedups for \textsc{MaxQP SDP}: we further relax the problem and optimize over all states that are \emph{approximately} indistinguishable from the maximally mixed state when measured in the computational basis.
-More precisely, we will call a solution approximately feasible for a paramater $\epsilon$ if we have $\sum_i\left|\langle i| X |i \rangle-\frac{1}{n}\right|\leq \epsilon$.
+This interpretation points the way to another key component to obtaining speedups for \textsc{MaxQP SDP}: by setting $\epsilon>0$ we further relax the problem and optimize over all states that are \emph{approximately} indistinguishable from the maximally mixed state when measured in the computational basis.
 This further relaxation will allow us to overcome shortcomings of previous solvers when dealing with SDPs of this form, as it bundles up the $n$ linear constraints in Eq.~\eqref{equ:maxqpsdp} into one.
-A significant part of the technical contribution of this work is to show that this further relaxation is mild and does not change the value significantly.
-This will allow us to solve the relaxed problem up to constant additive error by only imposing a constant relaxation parameter $\epsilon$.
-As it is the case with this and many other related algorithms to solve SDPs, ensuring that we only require constant precision for the constraints is essential to guarantee speedups.
-Note that to obtain the same level of precision in the formulation given in~\eqref{equ:maxqpsdp} would require enforcing that each constraint is satisfied up to an error of order $\cO(n^{-1})$.
+As we ultimately want to solve Eq.~\eqref{eq:maxqpsdpnormal} and not ~\eqref{equ:maxqpsdp}, a significant part of the technical contribution of this work is to show that this further relaxation is mild.
+Indeed, we will be able to convert a solution to~\eqref{equ:maxqpsdp} into one to~\eqref{eq:maxqpsdpnormal} by only slightly changing the objective value.

+This will allow us to solve the relaxed problem up to an $\epsilon$ additive error by only imposing a relaxation parameter $\epsilon^{4}$.
+As is the case with this and many other related algorithms to solve SDPs, ensuring that we only require a dimension-independent $\epsilon^{4}$ precision for the constraints is essential to guarantee speedups.
+Note that to obtain the same level of precision as in the formulation given in~\eqref{equ:maxqpsdp} would require enforcing that each diagonal constraint is satisfied up to an error of order $\cO(n^{-1})$.

 Although originally designed to exploit the fact that quantum architectures can sometimes create Gibbs states efficiently and inspired by interpreting the problem from the point of view of quantum mechanics, it turns out that this approach also produces faster classical algorithms.